 Exercises are assessed following the criteria given at the beginning of the course.
 Admission to the exam corresponding to a lecture course can be subject to meeting the requirements of the corresponding exercise class.
 Assessment of lectures is made by an oral and/or written exam, whose type and duration are regulated in an appendix of this curriculum.
-Exams take place during the official exam periods (sessions) in winter, summer, and autumn.
-Students register via the students' web portal MyUniFR (https://my.unifr.ch), within the stipulated delays for each exam according to the on-line procedure.
+Exams take place during during the semester, or during the official exam periods (sessions) in winter, summer, and autumn.
+Students register to session exams via the students' web portal MyUniFR (https://my.unifr.ch), within the stipulated delays for each exam according to the on-line procedure.
 The marks range from 6 (highest mark) to 1 (lowest mark).
 An exam marked below 4 can be repeated once at the next exam session at the earliest.

 Validation packages comprise multiple, separately assessed courses.
 Art.
-22 and 24 of the Regulation determines the number of these package whereas this curriculum determines their content.
+24 and 27 of the Regulation determines the number of these package whereas this curriculum determines their content.
 There are two validation packages:

-- The first package consists of the master courses and the master thesis related activities; - The second package (60 ECTS credits) consists of the Master Thesis Module.
+- The first package consists of the master courses and the master thesis related activities; - The second package (60 ECTS or 45 ECTS credits) consists of the Master Thesis Module.